-- Second Malaz commercial Company;
+- Second Malaz Commercial Company;

 - Saudi Technology Fund Company Limited;

-- Salwa Malaz commercial Company;

-- Fourth Malaz commercial Company; and
+- Salwa Malaz Commercial Company; and

-- Malaz Sara Commercial Company
+- Fourth Malaz Commercial Company.

 2.3 Basis of measurement

 The accompanying financial statements have been prepared on historical cost basis, using the accrual basis of accounting and the going concern concept, except for debt securities and equity securities, which are carried at fair value.